mmul-it/training/Kubernetes-From-Scratch/Kubernetes-Frontend-Backend.md

    a service.

-6. Service will rely on the pod label for the `selector`, so we need to use an existing one (check by using `kubectl --namespace fe-be-test describe pod backend`) or creating a new one:
+6. Service will rely on the pod label for the `selector`, so we need to use an existing one (check `kubectl --namespace fe-be-test describe pod backend`) or creating a new one:

    ```console